tweag/servant-template/README.md

 ## Development

 The project provides scripts to manage the lifecycle of the application.
-If `nix` is available they will attempt to use it, otherwise it will fall back to the "raw" commands (i.e., using `stack build` directly).
+If `nix` is available the scripts will attempt to use it, otherwise they will fall back to the "raw" commands (i.e., using `stack` directly from the user's environment.)

-The project is using [Stack](https://docs.haskellstack.org/en/stable/README/).
+The project uses [Stack](https://docs.haskellstack.org/en/stable/README/).
+The convenience scripts are completely optional and the user is free to use the stack commands directly (e.g. `stack build`, `stack test`, etc.)

 To build the API, run

 ```
-bin/api/build
+bin/api/build # or directly `stack build`
 ```

-> :information_source: This command forwards flags to `stack build`, so it could be run as `bin/api/build --file-watch`
+> :information_source: This command forwards options/flags to `stack build`, so it could be run as `bin/api/build --file-watch`

 > :warning: Note for non-nix users: the build requires the presence of the `pg_config` executable which is made available by installing Postgresql.
 Nix would take care of this automatically.

 To run the tests, run

 ```
-bin/api/test
+bin/api/test # or directly `stack test`
 ```

 You can launch the web server using

 ```
-bin/api/serve
+bin/api/serve # or directly (without hot-reloading) `stack exec servant-template-exe`
 ```

+> :warning: Note for non-nix users: serving the API with hot-reloading requires the presence of the `watchexec` utility which is made available by the nix shell.
+Install it manually if you wish to use this script.

 which will expose the service on port defined in configuration.